CHI-UMKC/FoodDeserts/README.md

 ## MySQL Load

-The script **FoodDeserts-Create-Load.SQL** loads the raw data file created above in a MySQL database.
+The script **FoodDeserts-Create-Load.SQL** loads the raw data file created above into a MySQL database.
 The **.bat** shows calling MySQL from the command line.